-Refer to the NI Developer Zone at ni.com/zone for more information about system colors.
+Refer to the following example at ni.com for more information about system colors.

 You can use splitter bars, such as toolbars or status bars, to create professional user interfaces in the front panel window.
 You can create a splitter bar to separate the front panel into multiple regions, called panes.
 Each pane acts similarly to a unique front panel, with its own sets of pane coordinates and controls and indicators on it.
 You can scroll each pane individually.
 The splitter bar separates the controls on one pane from those on another pane, yet the terminals for all controls are on the same block diagram.